 In a more concrete terms, you need to obtain a read or write action before you start performing your operations, otherwise you'd get exceptions fired from the code.

-Use SRepository.getRepositoryAccess().apply() to have your changes applied to the whole repository SRepository.getModelAccess().runXXXAction() to run a read/write action and SRepository.getModelAccess().executeCommand() to run a command.
-Commands start get all write permissions automatically and so always gain exclusive access to the repository.
+Use SRepository.getRepositoryAccess().applyChanges() to have your changes applied to the whole repository SRepository.getModelAccess().runXXXAction() to run a read/write action and SRepository.getModelAccess().executeCommand() to run a command.
+Commands get all write permissions automatically and so always gain exclusive access to the repository.
 Both methods offer an asynchronous variant that runs the supplied action asynchronously in the EDT.

 By default MPS stores models as flat files in an XML or binary format.
 To allow you to customize the way your models are persisted, Open API provides gives you several options.